Write a Great Talk Proposal

-We would like to enable attendees who have not been to many conferences or would like to come up to speed on one of the topics covered at DevConf.us to have a supported experience by being paired up with more experienced attendees.
+We would like to enable attendees who have not been to many conferences or would like to come up to speed on one of the topics covered at DevConf.US to have a supported experience by being paired up with more experienced attendees.
 Everyone is encouraged to sign up as either a coach or an apprentice during registration and indicate the track topic based on which they would like to be paired up.
 Roughly speaking, if you have had three or more years of experience with one of the track topics and have been to five or more conferences, you would make a great coach for the event.
 If you would like to learn more about one of the conference topics, are interested in career advice, and/or have not attended many conferences in the past, you should consider signing up as an apprentice.
 We will match people up and will send out mentor / apprentice introductions ahead of the conference.
+Please feel free to sign up as either a coach or an apprentice even if you are only able to attend two of the three days and modify which days you will be available in your registration.
+We will incorporate that information in the awesome matching algorithm (which is one of us matching attendees in a spreadsheet :) ).

 One of the rooms on the third floor will be designated as a Coaching Room for exclusive use by people participating in the Coaching Program.
 The overall time commitment is about 4 hours and it’s the coach’s responsibility to schedule the activities below: